 Fortunately for the United States, the American aircraft carriers were untouched by the Japanese attack; otherwise the Pacific Fleet’s ability to conduct offensive operations would have been crippled for a year or more (given no diversions from the Atlantic Fleet).

 A major flaw of Japanese strategic thinking was a belief that the ultimate Pacific battle would be fought by battleships, in keeping with the doctrine of Captain Alfred Thayer Mahan.
 As a result, Yamamoto (and his successors) hoarded battleships for a “decisive battle” that never happened.

-(Photo credit: U.S. Navy / AP Photo).
+(Photo credit: U.S. Navy / AP Photo / Library of Congress).